Student-centric advice and objective recommendations

 What happens if you don’t take the AP exam?

-If you don’t take an exam, you won’t face any real consequences.
+If you don’t take an exam, you usually won’t face any consequences.
 Some AP teachers offer extra credit to incentivize students to take the exam, so you may miss out on that.
-But otherwise, there will be no issues.
-You won’t have any score for the exam, you won’t send anything to colleges, and they won’t look at you any differently.
+Make sure to check with your AP teacher as some schools might have a rule about taking the exam if you took the class.

 Possible advantages of taking the exam